bens4lsu/theskinny-publish/Content/blog2/garlic-a-haiku-and-a-welcome-message.md

 When I met Mrs. theskinnyonbenny after work, she immediately accused me of eating garlic for lunch.
 I couldn't help but laugh and confirm it.

 Later at dinner, she liked the look of my sandwich and asked for a bite.
-According to her -- and this is only a little bit tough to believe -- she could smell the garlic <i>from my lunch</i> attached to my dinnertime sandwich.
+According to her -- and this is only a little bit tough to believe -- she could smell the garlic *from my lunch* attached to my dinnertime sandwich.
 Soaked into the bread, or something, I guess.

 If this is the grossest thing that you know about me, consider yourself lucky.